 During the hours we are open, our team is ready to treat your pet’s emergency.
 No appointment is necessary; just bring your pet in as soon as possible.
 We will assess, stabilize, and treat your pet.
-If we determine your pet needs more advanced care, we may need to transfer you to a nearby dedicated veterinary emergency hospital.
+If we determine your pet needs more advanced care, we may need to transfer you to a nearby dedicated veterinary emergency hospital or specialist.

 Signs of Potential Emergencies